wesbarron/SKMS-PROJECT/README.md

 # SKMS-PROJECT

 Security Knowledge Management System
-## To run app use the command below in the terminal
+## To run app use the command below in the terminal after you PIP install the requirements folder
 `python manage.py runserver`

 ## Version